Average RV Prices With 20 New, Used & Rental Cost Examples

 Your Lifestyle will affect your RV costs

 RV enthusiasts come from all strata of society and a myriad of backgrounds.
 What one family may consider a necessity, another will consider a luxury or an extravagance they can do without.
-This means that the type of campsite that you want to use, where you choose to eat, and what you choose to do for entertainment will all have a direct bearing on the cost of owning your RV.
+This means that the type of campsite you want to use, where you choose to eat, and what you choose to do for entertainment will all directly bear the cost of owning your RV.

-Your wallet may well become the arbiter of what you can do and which options you choose as all these options are graded by cost:
+Your wallet may well become the judge of what you can do and which options you choose, as all these options are graded by cost:

-- There can be a vast difference between two campsites both in what they offer and how much each night costs.
+- There can be a vast difference between the two campsites regarding what they offer and how much each night costs.
 Campgrounds that offer every luxury will cost more per night than a campsite that offers fewer luxuries.
-It is a good idea to purchase a copy of the 2019 Good Sam Travel Savings Guide for the RV & Outdoor Enthusiast, which will cost you around $20 from Amazon.
+Purchasing a copy of the 2025 Good Sam Travel Savings Guide for the RV & Outdoor Enthusiast is a good idea.
+It will cost around $25.

-- This guide lists over 12,000 campsites from all over the USA and Canada and can save you thousands of dollars in campsite fees by allowing you to choose the one that suits your pocket, rather than the one you are directed to by well-meaning locals.
+- This guide lists over 12,000 campsites in the USA and Canada and can save you thousands of dollars in campsite fees by allowing you to choose the one that suits your pocket rather than the one you are directed to by well-meaning locals.

 - Wild Camping is free.

-- There are many “primitive” campgrounds where you can expect to pay between $5 and $10 per night.
-Here you will have ablution facilities, but it is unlikely there will be electricity or water on your site.
+- There are many “primitive” campgrounds, where you can expect to pay between $5 and $10 per night.
+These campgrounds have ablution facilities, but it is unlikely that there will be electricity or water on your site.

 - National Parks will average around $25 to $30 per night for reasonable facilities.

-- There are many luxurious campgrounds where you will find water and electrical hookups on site, laundries, restaurants, swimming pools, planned activities, and optional extras such as access to golf courses or horseback riding.
-These will cost in the region of $50 per night.
+- There are many luxurious campgrounds with water and electrical hookups on site, laundries, restaurants, swimming pools, planned activities, and optional extras such as access to golf courses or horseback riding.
+These will cost around $50 per night.

 - Meals.
 It is a simple fact that eating what you prepare yourself will cost less than eating out all the time.
-While traveling, this is also true, but the fact that you are on the road should not stop you preparing your own meals.
-All RV campers and trailers come equipped with fridges, so keeping your food fresh and cooking your own meals should not be difficult.
+This is also true while traveling, but being on the road should not stop you from preparing your own meals.
+All RV campers and trailers come equipped with fridges, so keeping your food fresh and cooking your meals should not be difficult.

-- Exploring the Local Life is a blog that will tell you more about campground hosting as well as the RV lifestyle.
-This job entails staying for free in exchange for doing some light maintenance and cleaning, answering queries from campers, offering information on the surrounding area, taking fees, and acting as the eyes and ears of the owners while they are not in attendance.
-Workers on Wheels actually gives job listings for campground hosting and for other ways to earn money while living in an RV.
+- Exploring the Local Life is a blog that will tell you more about campground hosting and the RV lifestyle.
+This job entails staying for free in exchange for doing some light maintenance and cleaning, answering queries from campers, offering information on the surrounding area, taking fees, and acting as the owner’s eyes and ears while not in attendance.
+Workers on Wheels gives job listings for campground hosting and other ways to earn money while living in an RV.

 Costs of Actually Traveling

 Many people have the misguided notion that traveling with an RV is an inexpensive way to live.
 This may be true for some people, but it will not be true for all.
-Most large, coach-type RVs will get, at best, 8 to 12 miles to the gallon, so driving can be an expensive pastime.
-This is also true for those towing travel trailers and 5th wheels as the weight of these trailers behind a car can significantly impact the standard fuel consumption figures.
+Most large, coach-type RVs will get, at best, 8 to 12 miles to the gallon so that driving can be an expensive pastime.
+This is also true for those towing travel trailers and fifth wheels, as the weight of these trailers behind a car can significantly impact the standard fuel consumption figures.

-Do your research on the internet and look for articles that give you ideas regarding the costs of traveling around the US.
-Do remember to look at the date that the article was published though.
-Don’t fall into the trap of using information from material that is five years old.
+Do your research on the Internet and look for articles that give you ideas regarding the costs of traveling around the US.
+Remember to look at the date that the article was published, though.
+Don’t fall into the trap of using information from five years old material.

 Join one of the Discount Camping Clubs